fmerg/pymerkle/README.md

 ### __.display ( [ indent=3 ] )__

 Prints the Merkle-tree in a terminal friendly way; in particular, printing the tree at console is similar to what you get by running the `tree` command on Unix based platforms.
+When called with each default parameter, it is equivalent to printing the tree with `print()`

 - `indent`, _int_, depth at which each level is indented with respect to its above one